• Skip to main content

 This post may contain affiliate links.

-These easy fluffy Dairy Free Pancakes are so delicious--no one will miss the dairy.
-A simple trick with almond milk makes buttermilk!
+These easy fluffy Dairy Free Pancakes are so delicious–no one will miss the dairy.
+Make a simple dairy free variation of buttermilk in just minutes!
 You can still have simple fluffy pancakes for breakfast without the dairy!

 This post was originally published in September 2017.
 Process photos and additional copy were added in April 2020.